 Information and communication technologies like computers, mobile devices, and the internet, have changed how societies function.
 The new 2018 Global Digital suite of reports from ‘We Are Social’ and Hootsuite reveals that there are now more than 4 billion people around the world using the internet.
 India is no exception to this.
 By the end of 2017, India had over 460 million internet users expected to rise to almost 627 million users by the end of 2019.

 Digital media have also affected the lives of children and young people globally raising questions about their impact on children’s wellbeing and rights in the digital age.
 At present, however, there are still considerable evidence gaps and more evidence is needed, particularly from the global South, to guide state-level, national and international policy and practice in the best interests of children.
-To address these evidence gaps in India, the Centre for Development management and Communication (CDMC), MICA, (Ahmedabad) initiated, in collaboration with Global Kids Online, the new research project – Indian Kids Online: negotiating the global and the digital flows.
+To address these evidence gaps in India, the Centre for Development management and Communication (CDMC), MICA, (Ahmedabad) has initiated, in collaboration with Global Kids Online, a new research project – Indian Kids Online: negotiating the global and the digital flows.
 The study aims to support the generation of a rigorous evidence base around children’s use of the internet in India and to expand the international evidence from a South Asian perspective.

-The Global Kids Online network aims to maximize the online opportunities for children and minimize its risks around the world- outcomes that would be highly relevant and beneficial to India’s young population which is the largest in the world – approximately 19 per cent (247 million) of the total population of India are between 9 and 17 years old.
+The Global Kids Online network aims to maximise the online opportunities for children and minimise its risks around the world- outcomes that would be highly relevant and beneficial to India’s young population which is the largest in the world – approximately 19 per cent (247 million) of the total population of India are between 9 and 17 years old.
 On the other hand, experiences from India can help policymakers, educators, and governments worldwide in their efforts to make the internet better for children.